Shuttleworth Vintage Airshow

 5th September 2021

 The September airshow at Old Warden used to be a Wings and Wheels show but for 2017 and 2018 it became 'Heritage Day'.
 For 2019, the theme remained all things heritage, but the name changed to 'Vintage Airshow' and that title has been retained for 2021.
-For the first time, the show will be held over both days of the weekend, although there will only be flying on the Sunday.
+For the first time the show was to have been held over both days of the weekend but a shortage of personnel has reduced it to the Sunday, which was always planned as the day with flying.

 About Old Warden